Skip navigation

 When autumn arrives, the weather gets chilly, and homeowners will be turning to boilers, furnaces and other types of heating system to keep their homes warm in the long winter to come.
+When comparing options, consider that a boiler uses water to heat your house, while an electric furnace uses electricity, and heat pumps can provide both heating and cooling.
+Many systems, such as furnaces and boilers, can run on natural gas for greater efficiency.
 If your existing heating system is one its last legs, now is the time to schedule the installation of a new one.

 Replacing a heating system now makes all kinds of sense.
 The weather is still comparatively warm, which means you won’t have as much need for it as you will in just a few short weeks.
 It gives you time to plan and prepare for the operation, and schedule a replacement session according to your timetable instead of having to run around in the face of an unexpected breakdown.
+As you plan, consider your budget, the range of available options, and make sure your purchase is the right fit for your house.
 That also lets you enjoy the improved performance and reduced operating costs that a new heating system will bring, helping you cut down on those high monthly bills from the time the first snow falls.
+New systems can also improve air quality and air circulation in your home, and may include features like a programmable thermostat and better insulation for increased energy savings.
+When scheduling a replacement session, it’s important to choose a reputable company and work with a licensed plumber or hvac professional to ensure proper install and to fix any issues that may arise.

 But before that happens, you have to ask yourself if replacing your heater is the right path to take, or if your existing heating system can last at least another winter or two.
+Check the serial number of your current water heater or heating system to determine its lifespan and whether it’s time to replace it.
 In the end, only the homeowner can make that call.
 Since every heating system is unique, the status of yours is something that only you can accurately assess.
 There are, however, several mitigating factors – two in particular – that can help you make up your mind.
+Also consider whether your system can keep your home cool in summer and provide cooling as well as heating, especially if you have a heat pump or air conditioner as part of your setup.
 If both of these conditions are met, it’s probably time to get a new heater.

 The Warranty Has Expired